From September 2020, schools in England will be required to teach Relationships Education and Health Education.

 The PSHE Association will publish updated Programmes of Study and related Toolkit in the Autumn term and we will be updating the SCARF Lesson Plan framework to ensure that it continues to align to their Learning Opportunities and all the new elements of the Relationships and Health Education requirements.

-SCARF will have everything that you need to cover the new statutory requirements – in an easy, accessible and time-saving format.
-We’ll do all the mapping, alignment and updates to our resources, so you can be confident that they continue to provide you with a comprehensive and manageable PSHE programme; one based on a best-practice spiral curriculum with progression and related assessment tools.
+SCARF has everything that you need to cover the new statutory requirements – in an easy, accessible and time-saving format.
+We’ve done all the mapping, alignment and updates to our resources, so you can be confident that they continue to provide you with a comprehensive and manageable PSHE programme; one based on a best-practice spiral curriculum with progression and related assessment tools.
 NEW: Read our FAQs and find out the answers to the questions that most teachers are asking us.

-We’re doing all this planning and preparation for Relationships and Health Education so that you don’t have to.
-This includes detailed template policy and guidance for Relationships Education – and support for getting parents on board with the changes.
+We’ve done all this planning and preparation for Relationships and Health Education so that you don’t have to.
+This includes detailed template policy and guidance for Relationships Education – and support for getting parents on board with the changes, even during restricted school opening.

 SCARF resources are flexible.
 They can be tailored to your pupils’ precise needs, without being too prescriptive.
 Or you can follow half-termly units and related assessment tools, where all the planning is done for you, if this works best for your school.

-* NOTE: From September 2019 our mobile classroom and LifeSpace sessions will have new Mental Health elements.
+* NOTE: our LifeBus and LifeSpace sessions also now include Mental Health elements.
 These will support you in meeting the Mental Wellbeing elements of the DfE's new statutory guidance.

 Here's one school's feedback about the pilot of these updated sessions: